matthewsot/audrey3/Usage.md

 discussion page as a PDF, or press `return` to show each comment as its own item in a new feed from within Audrey3.

+### Resizing the Terminal
+Currently, we have no way of automatically handling terminal resizes.
+Eventually we should use the `unix-signals` package to catch `SIGWINCH` and resize on that.
+Until then, the default configuration allows you to press `z` to force a relayout (currently, this will also close any open item view).

 #### Error Messages
 Fair warning, I don't have any good handler for error messages right now.
 So it just crashes.
 What's worse, `charterm` seems to put the terminal in a different